EU diplomacy tries to avert Belarus-Poland clash

 "We have the full support of Nato and the EU," Polish prime minister Mateusz Morawiecki said.

-But on the other side, Russia, which has a mutual defence pact with Belarus under the Collective Security Treaty Organization, made an equal show of solidarity with its ally, indicating how the situation could get even uglier.
+But on the other side, Russia, which has a mutual defence pact with Belarus under the Collective Security Treaty Organization, made an equal show of solidarity with its ally, indicating how the situation could turn even uglier.

 "There is a scenario in which Russia could exploit [a potential military] ... crisis to position new weapons systems, such as tactical missiles, on the Belarusian-Polish border," an EU source said.